List of Art Deco theaters in Metro Manila: FEU Auditorium

-The FEU Auditorium is the Administration Building’s centerpiece.
-It houses 1040 seats and occupies three floors of the four story building.
+The FEU Auditorium is the Administration Building's centerpiece.
+It houses 1,040 seats and occupies three floors of the four-story building.

 Art Deco features abound in the design of the Auditorium and include the gradual curves, the ribbed piers and geometric volumes and patterns.
 Above the orchestra section are star or diamond like patterns which also serve as lighting fixtures.
 Above the balcony are triangles which also serve as air conditioning ducts.
 These, together with the green and gold theme, and the subtle lettering of "FEU" under the boxes were all combined in a regal manner.
 The interior was restored in 2002-2003 and was also infused with new lighting, sound and video equipment.
-It was the only post-war venue with air-conditioning and a revolving stage.
+It was the only postwar venue with air-conditioning and a revolving stage.
 It used to be the Cultural Center of the Philippines in the 1950s given that all the foremost Filipino and foreign performers of the time performed there.

 Manila Metropolitan Theater

 The Manila Metropolitan Theater is located on Padre Burgos Avenue, Ermita district adjacent to the Mehan Garden.
 The theater was built in 1931 with an Art Deco design by architects Juan M. Arellano and Otillio Arellano and could accommodate as many as 1,670 people.
 The theater is endowed with bronze sculptures depicting female performers designed by Francesco Riccardo Monti, a stained glass mural mounted above the main audience entrance, and relief woodcarvings of Philippine plants found in the interior lobby made by Isabelo Tampingco.
 The theater was restored in 1978, but was again closed in 1996 due to lack support from the public and local officials.
 Its east wing was used as an office space for government services.

-The theater has undergone renovations which began in 2018, and is set to open in April 27,2021.
+The theater has undergone renovations which began in 2018, and is now opened on December 10, 2021.